Understanding the Basics of Current Transformers

 The transformer turns ratio is a key concept in current transformers.
 It determines the relationship between the primary and secondary currents.

-It is calculated by dividing the number of turns in the secondary by those in the primary.
+You calculate it by dividing the number of turns in the secondary by those in the primary.
 This ratio influences the accuracy and function of the transformer.

 The proper ratio ensures the output current is a precise fraction of the primary current.
 Knowing this ratio helps in choosing the right transformer for specific applications.